Silver(I) fluoride

 Silver(I) fluoride is the inorganic compound with the formula AgF.
+It is commonly found as the hygroscopic yellow anhydrous form, but various colorless hydrates, such as AgF·2H_{2}O and AgF·4H_{2}O, are also known.
 It is one of the three main fluorides of silver, the others being silver subfluoride and silver(II) fluoride.
 AgF has relatively few niche applications; it has been employed as a fluorination and desilylation reagent in organic synthesis and in aqueous solution as a topical caries treatment in dentistry.

-The hydrates of AgF present as colorless, while pure anhydrous samples are yellow.

 Preparation

 High-purity silver(I) fluoride can be produced by the heating of silver carbonate to 310 C under a hydrogen fluoride environment, in a platinum tube:

 Laboratory routes to the compound typically avoid the use of gaseous hydrogen fluoride.
 One method is the thermal decomposition of silver tetrafluoroborate:

 In an alternative route, silver(I) oxide is dissolved in concentrated aqueous hydrofluoric acid, and the silver fluoride is precipitated out of the resulting solution by acetone.

+The hydrates, AgF·(H_{2}O)_{2} and AgF·(H_{2}O)_{4}, which are the only hydrates among the silver(I) halides, is formed by the evaporation of aqueous solutions of silver(I) fluoride.

 Properties

 Structure

 The structure of AgF has been determined by X-ray diffraction.
 At ambient temperature and pressure, silver(I) fluoride exists as the polymorph AgF-I, which adopts a cubic crystal system with space group Fm3̅m in the Hermann–Mauguin notation.
-The rock salt structure is adopted by the other silver monohalides.
+The rock salt structure is also adopted by the other silver monohalides.
 The lattice parameter is 4.936(1) Å, significantly lower than those of AgCl and AgBr.
 Neutron and X-ray diffraction studies have further shown that at 2.70(2) GPa, a structural transition occurs to a second polymorph (AgF-II) with the caesium chloride structure, and lattice parameter 2.945 Å. The associated decrease in volume is approximately ten percent.
 A third polymorph, AgF-III, forms on reducing the pressure to 2.59(2) GPa, and has an inverse nickel arsenide structure.
 The lattice parameters are a = 3.244(2) Å and c = 6.24(1) Å; the rock salt structure is regained only on reduction of the pressure to 0.9(1) GPa.
 Non-stochiometric behaviour is exhibited by all three polymorphs under extreme pressures.

+The structures of the dihydrate and tetrahydrate have also been determined by X-ray diffraction.
+The dihydrate and tetrahydrate adopt the orthorhombic and monoclinic crystal systems, respectively.
+In the dihydrate, the silver is coordinated in a trigonal bipyramidal fashion with four waters of crystallization and one fluoride ion, while the tetrahydrate has the silver coordinated octahedrally, forming interconnected Ag(H_{2}O)_{6}^{+} octahedra with separate fluoride ions.